 The nannying was a great experience and I got to do a lot of things that I may never have got a chance to do otherwise.
 I drove a Mercedes convertible, went on a ski trip to Colorado with the church, and flew with the family in their 6-seater airplane, with the pharmacist as pilot, to Oklahoma to visit his extended family.
-However, after 5 months the wife became jealous when her boys starting calling me “mommy” and preferring me over her, so the husband reluctantly let me go (with severance pay) to keep the wife happy.
+However, after 5 months the wife became jealous when her boys starting preferring me over her and calling me “mommy”, so the husband reluctantly let me go (with severance pay) to keep his wife happy.

 Anyway, to make a long story shorter, I managed to resist the pull of the Lord for another ten years, and instead pursued fun, relationships (including two marriages that dissolved), and other self-serving endeavors, until I finally messed my life up on a grand scale.
 I was going through my second divorce and was at the point of losing my two children from that marriage in a custody battle when it finally dawned on me that I had no other choice but to seek God’s help.